Turtlecute33/PrivacyActivistKit/docs/activist-checklists.md

 ::: warning
 This information is for educational purposes.
 Laws and technologies change frequently.
 Always consult with legal experts and security professionals for your specific situation.

-*This guide is based on content from [ActivistChecklist.org](https://activistchecklist.org/)
+This guide is based on content from [ActivistChecklist](ActivistChecklist.org), which I read and modified based on a stricter threat model.
 :::